The former NFL running back opens up about his mother’s battle with breast cancer.

 Tiki Barber is best known for his time on the field, playing as a New York Giant for 10 seasons.
 He holds almost every Giants rushing record — total yards, rushing yards and rushing attempts — and is second in rushing touchdowns.
 His football career landed him a spot in the Virginia Sports Hall of Fame.

-But Barber and his twin brother, Ronde, who also played in the NFL for 16 seasons with the Tampa Bay Buccaneers, were sidelined by their mother’s breast cancer diagnosis in 1995.
+But Tiki and his brother Ronde Barber, who also played in the NFL for 16 seasons with the Tampa Bay Buccaneers, were sidelined by their mother’s breast cancer diagnosis in 1995.
 In an interview with Heal

 ®, Barber relives the moment he got the call and describes the strength he found in his mom, Geraldine.